History of the Sega Mega Drive

 225,000 Mega Drives were sold in the UK in 1991[61], with 815,000 across Europe as a whole[61].

-When the Super NES arrived late in April 1992, it was unable to unseat Sega as the dominant video game force in the UK.
-Across the continent, however, the picture is more mixed, with Sega leading France and Spain, and Nintendo having an edge in Germany and parts of Scandinavia.
+Super NES arrived late in April 1992 to Europe.
+For the first two years, Sega overtaken the SNES, thanks to its longer presence on the market, which resulted in a lot of special bundles with many games and reasonable price reductions.
+Sega Europe made sure that some titles were exclusive to Europe or made on the basis of brands created in this region, such as the Asterix or The Smurfs series.
+Unlike Nintendo Europe, which received promotional materials and translations from America, Sega Europe organized everything itself in Europe[62].
+SNES was unable to unseat Sega as the dominant video game force in the UK.
+Across the continent, Sega was leading in France, Spain, Portugal, Italy, Benelux, Central-Eastern Europe and Nintendo having an edge in Germany and Scandinavia.
 Much of this is due to a change in Super NES fortunes with the release of Donkey Kong Country in 1994, as well as Sega shifting focus towards the Sega 32X and Sega Saturn "32-bit" markets.

 920,000 and 880,000 Mega Drive units were sold in the UK during 1992 and 1993, respectively (versus 680,000 and 720,000 for the Super NES)[63].
 By the end of 1992 there were 1,050,000 Mega Drive consoles in the country[64].